Queatz/snappy/SETUP.md

 ## Environment

-To increase the memory available to the backend, do something like:
+To increase the memory available to the backend, do something in `/usr/share/tomcat8/bin/setenv.sh` like:

-    export CATALINA_OPTS="$CATALINA_OPTS -Xms12000m"
+    export CATALINA_OPTS="$CATALINA_OPTS -Xms4096m -Xmx4096m"